Subscribe To This Site

 Recreational Vehicle Air Conditioners

-Recreational vehicle air conditioners systems have not undergone much change since they were developed in the 1960s.
-A report shows that 1 in 12 American homes own a RV or motor homes.
 One of the most popular brand of RV is Winnebago which pioneer the first recreational vehicle in the 1960s.
-This brand name has become a generic term for motorhomes similar to Xerox machine for photostating or KODAK for photography.
+This brand name has become a generic term for motor homes similar to Xerox machine for photostating or KODAK for photography.

 Other manufacturers of RV which came along after that are Roadtrek from Canada, Fleetwood Enterprises from California, Thor Industries from Ohio, Newmar Corporation from Indiana and Monaco Coach of Oregon.